22vv0/asphyxia_plugins/README.md

 	- "High & Low" (CHA)
 	- "ONYX" (CHA)
 - Added new player customization options in Profile Settings.
 	- BPL Team Supporter Appeal Board
+- Added 2nd WORLD LEAGUE info
+	- Will start 11/14 10:00 JST.
+	- Will add Hakken difficulties as soon as it is revealed.

 ### fork-mdx-3.0.2